 THEOSOPHIST.
 All good and evil things in humanity have their roots in human character, and this character is, and has been, conditioned by the endless chain of cause and effect.
 Progress can be attained, and only attained, by the development of the nobler qualities.
 Now, true evolution teaches us that by altering the surroundings of the organism we can alter and improve the organism; and in the strictest sense this is true with regard to man.
-Every Theosophist, therefore, is bound to do his utmost to help on, by all the means in his power, every wise and well-considered social effort which has for its object the amelioration [improvement] of the condition of the poor.
+Every Theosophist, therefore, is bound to do his utmost to help on, by all the means in his power, every wise and well-considered social effort which has for its object the amelioration of the condition of the poor.
+Such efforts should be made with a view to their ultimate social emancipation, or the development of the sense of duty in those who now so often neglect it in nearly every relation of life.